 What is Knee Bursitis?

 One of the most common types of bursitis is known as prepatellar bursitis.
-The particular type of bursitis commonly occurs in people who work on their knees.
+This particular type of bursitis commonly occurs in people who work on their knees.
 Prepatellar bursitis is often referred to as housemaid’s knee or carpet layer’s knee.

 Knee bursitis not only causes pain but also limits your mobility.